eramons/techblog/content/post/e.md

 _Droplets are virtual machines.
 A virtual machine acts just like a standalone computer, so it runs an operating system (ours are all Linux-based) which you can log into in order to install and run software._

+1 GB RAM is not enough according to the requirements on the documentation.
+I resized the VM to 2 GB RAM.
 After setting up the VM, I accessed via "Console" as root and created a non-root user.
 SSH is enabled and running.
 The VM gets a public IPv4 IP address.

 ## 3. DNS